 If the documents are clean (without discrepancies), the exporter has the risk on the issuing bank.
 If the documents are discrepant, the seller has the risk on the buyer who has the option to waive the discrepancies or refuse documents.

 The buyer might refuse to pay, and you may have to sell the goods to another buyer.
-If the goods, for example, are custom made it can be difficult to find a new buyer.
+If the goods are custom-made, for example, it could be difficult to find a new buyer.

 If the LC has expired and if the documents are discrepant and not accepted by the applicant.